‘G SHOCK’ - Mercedes-Benz G-Class Range Independent New Review (Ref:1068/8690)

 Background

 You might well know it as the G-Wagen, that slab-sided truck more readily associated with squaddies trailing in convoy along autobahns, but the G-Class has come a long way from its utilitarian origins.
-It was first sold to the general public way back in 1979 and as it ploughs unstoppably into another decade on sale, it's been treated to an extensive redesign that's left almost everything changed, but nothing much different.
+It was first sold to the general public way back in 1979 and as it ploughs unstoppably into another decade on sale, the second generation model first launched in 2018 has, six years on, been treated to an extensive bout of electrified re-engineering that's left almost everything changed, but nothing much different.

 Don't think that means the G-Class has gone soft in its dotage.
 Although it's no longer a stripped-back, rough and ready mud plugger, it's still built from the same solid materials.
 It's just that the market for these cars has changed and the G-Class has changed to reflect a newer, more moneyed customer base.
 You can now spend some serious coin on a G-Class and there's a privileged queue of people looking to do just that.